-Mixing…well, that’s a bottomless pit of a subject if there ever was one!
-As I sat down and thought about how my own approach to mixing had evolved over the years, I realized that the single biggest change I had made was moving from traditional console-based mixing (on classic hardware mixing boards) to the powerful but often challenging world of virtual mixing, using the software-based mixer and effects within my digital workstation (Logic on the Mac)
+Mixing… well, that’s a bottomless pit of a subject if there ever was one!
+As I sat down and thought about how my own approach to mixing had evolved over the years, I realized that the single biggest change I had made was moving from traditional console-based mixing (on classic hardware mixing boards) to the powerful but often challenging world of virtual mixing, using the software-based mixer and effects within my digital workstation (Apple Logic Pro on the Mac).

-As I’ve made that transition over the last 7 or 8 years, it’s resulted in a number of changes from the way I used to mix in the analog days of yore—some of these changes in working style were smooth and gradual, while others required much more of an adjustment.
+As I made that transition over several years, it’s resulted in a number of changes from the way I used to mix in the analog days of yore—some of these changes in working style were smooth and gradual, while others required much more of an adjustment.
 Since a lot of folks are making this same transition these days, I thought I’d mention just a few of these adjustments and shifts in technique I adopted when I stepped through the looking glass into the virtual studio.

 Metering—analog and digital